Magdalen Islands sandcastle competition

 The Magdalen Islands sandcastle competition is an annual tourist event held at the Sandy Hook beach on L'Île-du-Havre-Aubert in the Magdalen Islands.
-It is claimed to be the biggest sand building competition in the world.
+It is claimed to be the biggest sandcastle building competition in the world.

 History

 In 2007, there were over 17,000 visitors and more than 50 teams competed.

 The castle of the winning team, 2005.

 The first competition took place on August 15, 1987, and attracted over 1000 visitors.
 Started by Nicole Grégoire, Albert Cummings and Claude Bourque, who wanted to have a free family event in the Magdalen Islands.
 The initial budget was only $17,000, and had 21 different teams totaling 400 participants.